Shreya-Rose-Jimson/Semiconductor-Failure-Prediction-using-SVM/README.md

       ↓
 SVM Training
       ↓
-Hyperparameter Optimization
+Hyperparameter Tuning
       ↓
-Performance Evaluation
+Model Evaluation
 ```

-The objective is to identify semiconductor manufacturing failures by learning an optimal decision boundary that maximizes the separation between pass and fail instances.
+The objective is to learn an optimal decision boundary that can accurately distinguish between successful and failed semiconductor manufacturing instances.

 ---